waldheinz/h-fcp/hsite/README.md

 31.00 B in 1 files.
 ~~~

-So hsite as really noticed it.
-The "fresh" indicates that this is a
+So hsite really noticed it.
+The "fresh" indicates that this is a new
-new file which was not inserted before.
-We can actually insert this
+file which was not inserted before.
+We can insert this now, using the
-now, using the `insertFiles` command:
+`insertFiles` command:

 ~~~bash
 $ hsite insertFiles *.txt